David J. Kupstas, FSA, EA, MSEA Chief Actuary

 For all of its limitations, I like the Gray Book.
 I love it, in fact.
 When I carpooled to Washington for this conference, I begged to arrive early enough Sunday evening to check in and get my Gray Book right away.
 I would sit on my hotel bed, rip off the cellophane wrapping like it was a Christmas toy, and read through the Q&As, looking for surprises or confirmation that I’d been doing things right.

 So you can imagine my disappointment when I received an e-mail last month stating, “Due to reallocation of resources at the IRS & Treasury, competing priorities, and government concerns surrounding reliance upon responses in the Gray Book, the Gray Book will no longer be produced.”
 Awww.
 How sad.
-I am aware that the IRS budget has been cut in recent years; that is no 151640__83358_1310560255_250_250shock.
+I am aware that the IRS budget has been cut in recent years; that is no shock.
 I’m not sure what the concerns are about relying on their responses.
 They clearly state that the responses cannot be relied upon, that they are the personal views of the officials.
 I’d rather have this than nothing at all.

 I will still go to the EA Meeting, but it won’t be the same without my Gray Book.
 I will walk around the conference with a lighter tote bag, grateful for all the past knowledge the Gray Book has given me and hopeful that one day the government will see fit to bring it back.